-- Flights including taxes

-- Optional excursions as listed

-- Pre and post tour Add Ons as well as airport transfers and accommodation

-- Lunch and drinks throughout

-- Other incidentals including for tips, internet use, upgrades from camping and the occasional cheap excursion such as local walks

-- Visas

-- Extra equipment including sleeping bag, torch and medical kit

-- Personal travel insurance

-- Vaccinations and anti malarials as required
+- Flights including taxes - Optional excursions as listed - Pre and post tour Add Ons as well as airport transfers and accommodation - Lunch and drinks throughout except where detailed in the inclusions - Other incidentals including for tips, internet use, upgrades from camping and the occasional cheap excursion such as local walks - Visas - Extra equipment including sleeping bag, torch and medical kit - Personal travel insurance - Vaccinations and anti malarials as required eggs - all brought to the side of the truck by street vendors and all sold without you having to leave your seat!
+Or try meat or chicken kebabs or a local favourite, the chip omelette.
+Drinks are cold and plentiful